 This dome is made from over 200,000 unfired bricks.
 It sits about 150 people comfortably.

 As a group, we understood the need for permaculture design to be functional, culturally relevant and artistic.
 We have taken inspiration from great designers such as Gaudi, Hassan Fathy, Frank Lloyd Wright and the historical wonders of settlement design like the Incas, the Persians and the Sub Saharan tribes.
 And most of all, from nature.

 Fusing art with functionality – Ecocentro IPEC.

-Ecocentro IPEC now demonstrates various natural building techniques and models that are low cost, energy efficient, use local materials and are beautiful.
-We have more than 8500 sq. metres of ecological buildings, composting toilets, biological waste water treatment, ecological gardens, food forests and many replicable technologies developed with the interaction of communities that represent solutions for social transformation.
+Ecocentro IPEC now demonstrates various natural building techniques and models that are low cost, energy-efficient, use local materials and are beautiful.
+We have more than 8500 sq. metres of ecological buildings, composting toilets, biological wastewater treatment, ecological gardens, food forests and many replicable technologies developed with communities that represent solutions for social transformation.
 Some of the building techniques that you will see at Ecocentro include:

-With the support of P.A.L and Ali Sharif, our living and learning community were able to train people in permaculture design, organic agriculture and natural building from the USA, Australia, Haiti, Ethiopia, Guatemala, Ecuador, El Salvador, all regions of Brazil and other countries of Latin America.
+With the support of P.A.L. and Ali Sharif, our living and learning community were able to train people in permaculture design, organic agriculture and natural building from the U.S.A., Australia, Haiti, Ethiopia, Guatemala, Ecuador, El Salvador, all regions of Brazil and other countries of Latin America.
 Our program Escola Sustentável has gone to schools throughout Brazil.
-Watch the interview with Ali Sharif, a permacultute pioneer with Wesley Roe here.
+Watch the interview with Ali Sharif, a permaculture pioneer with Wesley Roe here.